reactjs/react.dev/content/docs/reference-react-component.md

 (currentState, currentProps) => stateChange
 ```

-`prevState` is a reference to the previous state.
+`currentState` is a reference to the current state.
 It should not be directly mutated.
-Instead, changes should be represented by building a new object based on the input from `prevState` and `props`.
-For instance, suppose we wanted to increment a value in state by `props.step`:
+Instead, changes should be represented by building a new object based on the input from `currentState` and `currentProps`.
+For instance, suppose we wanted to increment a value in state by `currentProps.step`:

 ```javascript
 this.setState((currentState, currentProps) => {